Configuration

 1. Explicit path: --config <path> (errors if invalid)

-2. Project config: .panache.toml or panache.toml in current or parent directories
+2. Project config: .panache.toml, panache.toml, or .config/panache.toml in current or parent directories

 3. User config: ~/$XDG_CONFIG_HOME/panache/config.toml (typically ~/.config/panache/config.toml)